-Note: As specified in Section 4, research is missing in some cases (e.g. bank loans and credit lines), and not much is thus known about the effectiveness of climate actions in this context.
+Note: As specified in Section 4, research is missing in some cases (e.g. bank loans and credit lines, policy advocacy, collective actions), and not much is thus known about the effectiveness of these climate actions.
 In such a case, this planning step is particularly important: it allows one to rationalize why an action whose effectiveness has not yet been investigated (e.g. divestment in the context of a loan) could or could not work; as well as allowing for a scientific assessment of its effectiveness ex-post.